brendan-drew/County-Medicare-Spending/README.md

 This is my Galvanize capstone project forecasting Medicare spending in 2014 using data from 2007 - 2012 in a Bayesian Hierarchical Linear Regression Model.

 Accurately forecasting Medicare spending is a topic of strong interest to health policy and provider organizations.
-In recent years, this topic has gained greater attention as providers contract with Medicare under contracts in which shared risk is assumed for patients' medical costs.
+In recent years, this topic has gained greater attention as providers contract with Medicare to assume shared risk for patients' medical costs.

 ##Counties are different!